Albany International Publishes Inaugural Sustainability Report

 ROCHESTER, N.H. — November 8, 2021 — Albany International Corp. released its inaugural Sustainability report, focused on the company’s management approach and accomplishments in key environmental, social and governance areas.

-“At Albany International, we have long demonstrated that by living by our core values of safety, accountability, integrity, respect, passion, and innovation – we can drive our business forward and make an impact that benefits our people, our communities, and the world at large,” said Bill Higgins, President and Chief Executive Officer.
+“At Albany International, we have long demonstrated that by living by our core values of safety, accountability, integrity, respect, passion, and innovation — we can drive our business forward and make an impact that benefits our people, our communities, and the world at large,” said Bill Higgins, president and CEO.
 “In 2020 we began establishing more formalized and scalable approaches to our sustainability practices, reporting and systems.
 We undertook these tasks to ensure we prioritize our sustainability efforts to include what is not only most impactful to our business, but also most important to our stakeholders.”

 Key Highlights: